Managing Apache Kafka® users

 export IAM_TOKEN="<IAM_token>" -

-:curl \ --request DELETE \ --header "Authorization: Bearer $IAM_TOKEN" \ --url 'https://mdb.api.cloud.yandex.net/managed-kafka/v1/clusters/<cluster_ID>/users/<user_name>'You can request the cluster ID with the list of clusters in the folder and the username, with the list of users in the cluster.
+request:curl \ --request DELETE \ --header "Authorization: Bearer $IAM_TOKEN" \ --url 'https://mdb.api.cloud.yandex.net/managed-kafka/v1/clusters/<cluster_ID>/users/<username>'You can get the cluster ID from the folder’s cluster list, and the username from the list of cluster users.

 -